Get Tech Tips

 HVAC/R has many specialty segments like chillers, controls (EMS, BAS), VRF, market refrigeration, ammonia, and many more.
 Specialty segments may be more challenging to get into right out of school but often have excellent long-term opportunities for pay and advancement.
-One of the best ways to learn if an industry segment may be right for you is to strike up a conversation with a technician or owner in that segment on one of the forums or social media groups like HVAC School.
+One of the best ways to learn if an industry segment may be right for you is to strike up a conversation with a technician or owner in that segment on one of the forums or social media groups like the HVAC School Facebook Group.

 Initial Pay vs. Ultimate Opportunity